commandus/lorawan-network-server/README.md

   - dwnb Number of downlink datagrams received
   - txnb Number of packets emitted

-Instead of an host address, you can use host name (domain name).
+Instead of host address, you can use host name (domain name).

 Example:
 ```